menu

 Demographics

-The population of Newfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.96% of adults in Newfield have a bachelor's degree or even advanced degree.
+The education level of Newfield citizens is very high relative to the national average among all cities (21.84%): 34.96% of adults in Newfield have a bachelor's degree or even advanced degree.

 The per capita income in Newfield in 2022 was $43,118, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $172,472 for a family of four.
 However, Newfield contains both very wealthy and poor people as well.